A decently sized mall that’s easy to navigate and has some interesting hidden nooks.

 It’s easy for Sunway Velocity Mall to be overshadowed by bigger competitors like Mid Valley Megamall or even its brother, Sunway Pyramid.
-It’s for this reason that I had dismissed, even disliked, Sunway Velocity as a mall for a long time, but after my last visit, I’m converted.
+It’s this reason that I had dismissed, even disliked, Sunway Velocity for a long time.
+However, after my last visit, I’m converted.

 Layout

-Sunway Velocity is filled exclusively with well known chains and brands.
-If you’re a Westerner, you’ll notice a lot of brands from back home.
 The selection of fashion apparel is king at this mall, even for men.
-A lot of times we’ll go to a mall shopping for clothes specifically for Mark, and he’ll have about three stores to choose from.
-At Sunway Velocity, men have a decent selection of shops in varying price ranges: Brands Outlet, Giordano, Hush Puppies Apparel, and Burton Menswear London, to name a few.
+At Sunway Velocity, men have a decent selection of shops in varying price ranges.
+There’s Brands Outlet, Giordano, and Hush Puppies Apparel, to name a few.
 It’s still nowhere near the quantity of choice that women have, but men visiting this mall will have at least a dozen stores they can pop into.

 Sunway Velocity is also big on beauty.
-Many sought-after brands were conveniently arranged on what I called “make-up alley,” with the majority of the rest scattered nearby on the ground floor.
-Luxury cosmetics like Dior and M.A.C as well as K-beauty brands like Innisfree and Etude House are all within close proximity to each other to make product comparison easier than ever.
+Many sought-after brands are conveniently arranged in the same corridor, with the rest scattered nearby on the ground floor.
+Luxury cosmetics like M.A.C as well as K-beauty brands like Innisfree and Laneige are all within close proximity to each other to make product comparison easier than ever.

 The fourth floor Street Food Court is the destination for food when you don’t know what you want to eat and don’t want to spend too much.
-There’s an easy path you can stroll around on to casually check out menus while waitresses beg you to come in and sit down.
-This is different from the typical food court that you find in malls because up here, it’s all chain restaurants.
-There’s no plastic trays with food prepared while you wait and a communal drink counter.
-If you want that, head to the third floor to Makan Makan by Parkson, though personally I found it looked sad and unappetizing.
+You can walk through and casually check out menus while waitresses beg you to come in and sit down.
+This is different from the typical food court that you find in malls since it is all chain restaurants.

 Restrooms

-B2 has no washrooms.
-Otherwise, there are three washrooms on each floor, except for B1 and B5, which have two.
+There are three washrooms on each floor, except for B1 and B5, which have two, and B2 which has none.
 They are nicely spread out with one at either end, and one in the middle.
-Inside, the actual restroom is quite smallish, but not ridiculously so.
 There are about 6-8 stalls in each of the washrooms (womens), which are Western-style sitting toilets.
-There is no toilet paper in the stall, but there’s a paper dispenser right where you enter, so remember to grab some.
-Soap at the sinks is available, but they’re a bit hidden if you don’t know what you’re looking for.
-Look for the “soap” sticker on the mirror – a manual push-pump soap dispenser will be under it.
+There is no toilet paper in the stall, but there’s a paper dispenser right where you enter.
 There’s an Airblade-style hand dryer, or you can use the toilet paper from the dispenser at the entrance.

 Extras

 On the fifth floor is “The Commune.”
 I think it’s supposed to evoke an art commune feel with independent cafes, handicraft shops, and structural minimalism.
 However, the “independent cafes” are really just “overpriced coffee” and the “structural minimalism” translates to gritty exposed beams and vents in a pretentious atmosphere.
-The lowbred dog that I am, I probably just don’t “get” art and its aesthetic, but seriously, we saw a coffee shop up here selling Americanos for RM15.
+I probably just don’t “get” art and its aesthetic.
+We saw a coffee shop up here selling Americanos for RM15.
 I thought artists were supposed to be poor?
 At these prices, it’s no wonder.

 Address: Lingkaran SV, Sunway Velocity, Jalan Cheras, 55100